cbenson20/benson_constance_coding_assignment13/README.md

 Each component was created in its own folder under src/components.
 I used TypeScript for type safety, Styled Components for styling, and Storybook to visualize and test everything interactively.

-Here’s the process I followed for every component:
+Process I followed for each component:

-- Create the main component file (ComponentName.tsx)
+Component File (ComponentName.tsx)
-- Defined the structure using React functional components.
-  Example: The Button component includes props like text, disabled, and onClick.
+Defined the structure using React functional components (e.g., Button with things like text, disabled, and onClick).

-Add a types file (ComponentName.types.ts)
+Types File (ComponentName.types.ts)
-Defined TypeScript interfaces (like ButtonProps) for clear, reusable prop definitions.
+Defined TypeScript interfaces to enforce type safety and clarity.

-Style with Styled Components
-Used Styled Components to handle all styling directly in TypeScript files.
+Styled Components
-This kept styles isolated, readable, and reusable without external CSS files.

-Add Storybook stories (ComponentName.stories.tsx) Created multiple stories for each component (e.g., “Default” and “Disabled” states).
-This made testing and visualizing component behavior simple and intuitive.

-Add test files (ComponentName.test.tsx)
-Wrote small test files to confirm components render correctly and handle props as expected.
+Handled styles directly in TypeScript files for better modularity and maintainability.

+Storybook Stories (ComponentName.stories.tsx)
+Created multiple stories (Default, Hovered, Disabled) to showcase different states visually.

+Test Files (ComponentName.test.tsx)
+Verified rendering, visibility, and color changes when disabled using Jest and React Testing Library.

 Following this structure made each component reusable, and easy to maintain.